shawntai/j6-app-android-demo/README.md

 ```

 - Open up a new activity for further selection
-    - AddNewLocationActivity: add a new location from the database
+    - `AddNewLocationActivity`: add a new location from the database
-    - SelectLocationActivity: shows the list of location added and allows the user to delete locations by swiping left
+    - `SelectLocationActivity`: shows the list of location added and allows the user to delete locations by swiping left
-    - SelectEmployeeActivity: add employees responsible for this work order
+    - `SelectEmployeeActivity`: add employees responsible for this work order
-    - AddNewMaterialActivity: add new materials from the database and specify number of units
+    - `AddNewMaterialActivity`: add new materials from the database and specify number of units
-    - SelectLocationActivity: shows the list of materials added and allows the user to delete locations by swiping left
+    - `SelectLocationActivity`: shows the list of materials added and allows the user to delete locations by swiping left
-    - AddEquipmentActivity: add new equipment from the database by specifying the equipment id
+    - `AddEquipmentActivity`: add new equipment from the database by specifying the equipment id
-    - SelectEquipmentActivity: shows the list of equipments added and allows the user to delete locations by swiping left
+    - `SelectEquipmentActivity`: shows the list of equipments added and allows the user to delete locations by swiping left

 Once all the fields are filled in, users can click “Done” on the top-right corner to create/update a work order.

 # WorkOrderService.kt
 It is a singleton and uses the Retrofit library for API calls.
 Each category has its own callback, a listener within WorkOrderService and a function call.
 This contains a number of API calls available, as enlisted below.
-- Employee: fetchEmployeesData(), callback returns `List<Employee>`
+- Employee: `fetchEmployeesData()`, callback returns `List<Employee>`
-- Material: fetchMaterialsData(), callback returns `List<Material>`
+- Material: `fetchMaterialsData()`, callback returns `List<Material>`
-- Location: fetchLocationsData(), callback returns `List<Location>`
+- Location: `fetchLocationsData()`, callback returns `List<Location>`
 - …
 - …..
 - …….
-- Fetching existing work orders: fetchWorkOrdersData(), callback returns `List<WorkOrder>`
+- Fetching existing work orders: `fetchWorkOrdersData()`, callback returns `List<WorkOrder>`
-- Creating new work orders: createWorkOrder(newWorkOrder), callback returns `WorkOrder`
+- Creating new work orders: `createWorkOrder(newWorkOrder)`, callback returns `WorkOrder`
 …
 # Attendance
-When the user’s profile picture is clicked in HomePageActivity, it launches AttendanceDialog to allow the user to take attendance.
+When the user’s profile picture is clicked in `HomePageActivity`, it launches `AttendanceDialog` to allow the user to take attendance.
 The dialog contains a map and employee/time/location information.

 The MapxusMap can be initialized like this:
 ```